waindinifitri/docusaurus/docs/prisma-enterprise/business-model/bussiness-process-diagram/data-model-and-mapping/back-office-app/organization-management/manage-workload/dispatching-by-workload/dispatching-by-workload.md

 sidebar_position: 3
 ---

-# Dispacthing by Workload
+# Dispatching by Workload

-The matrix calculation for the dispacthing by Workload
+The matrix calculation for the dispathing by Workload

 ![alt text](<../../../../../../../../../static/img/prismaenterprise - int_atomiccheck.png>)